Contact us to arrange your FREE initial consultation

 There are also international conventions that give some added protection to travellers who are injured when travelling abroad by air or sea.

 If the injury was caused by unsafe facilities on a package holiday which was booked through a UK-based tour operator, the Package Travel Regulations 1992 allow the injured person to make a claim for compensation against the tour operator in the UK.
-You may be entitled to make a claim for compensation against a tour operator in the UK under the Package Travel Regulations 1992 if:
+You may be entitled to make a claim for compensation against a tour operator in the UK under the Package Travel Regulations 1992 if the package holiday was sold or offered for sale in the UK.

 Where the claim must be made in the country where the accident took place, the rules and procedures may be different, but we work alongside our international agents to handle the claim.
 It is usually not necessary for our client to attend the foreign court.